sebastian-zieba/PACMAN/joss/paper.md

 # Documentation

 The documentation for `PACMAN` can be found at [pacmandocs.readthedocs.io](https://pacmandocs.readthedocs.io/en/latest/) hosted on [ReadTheDocs](https://readthedocs.org/).
-It includes most notably, a full explanation of every parameter in the _pacman control file_ (pcf), the API and an example on how to download, reduce and analyse observations of GJ 1214 b taken with HST/WFC3/G141.
+It includes most notably, a full explanation of every parameter in the _pacman control file_ (pcf), the API, and an example of how to download, reduce and analyze observations of GJ 1214 b taken with HST/WFC3/G141.

 # Similar tools